Death of George Floyd

 At first, prosecutors were not going to charge the officer.
 But after a massive protests in Minneapolis and calls from people all around the United States, the district attorney charged one of the officers with third-degree murder and manslaughter.

-One week later, protests continue in more than 140 cities across the United States.
+Weeks later, protests continued in more than 140 cities across the United States.
 The majority of people have been peacefully marching in the streets, gathering outside police stations, singing and chanting.
 They want the police to stop killing black and brown people.
 They don’t want to be harassed and treated violently by the police.
 Rather, they want equality.

 Sometimes a few and sometimes many people have become violent towards the police, throwing rocks and bricks, setting fires to police cars and police stations.
 In a number of cities, people have smashed store windows and looted stores.
 Some of these people have destroyed things because they are angry about mistreatment.
 Others are taking advantage of the confusion in the streets to greedily steal things from stores.